bhargavi0401/Restaurant_success_model/README.md

 The project employs several machine learning classifiers, including Logistic Regression, Gaussian Naive Bayes, Decision Tree, Gradient Boosting, and Random Forest.
 The models were trained on a carefully split dataset, and their performance was evaluated using metrics such as accuracy, precision, recall, and F1 score.

-## Usage

-To use the predictive model, follow these steps:

-1. [Install dependencies](#dependencies): Ensure that the required libraries and packages are installed.
-2. [Data Preparation](#data-preparation): Prepare your dataset in a format suitable for input into the trained model.
-3. [Model Inference](#model-inference): Use the provided scripts or APIs to obtain predictions for restaurant closure likelihood.

-## Results

-The model's performance on the test dataset and its ability to predict restaurant closures are summarized in the results section.
-The ROC curves provide insights into the trade-off between true positive and false positive rates for each classifier.

-## Contributing

-If you'd like to contribute to the project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the [MIT License](LICENSE).